 Where to buy and the price of Mandelic Acid 10% + HA

 The Ordinary’s products are sold through various online retailers, including the parent company Deciem as well as places like ASOS, but also via Amazon here for less.
 The price floats around $6-8USD which is incredibly affordable compared to other AHAs on the market.
+You can check the current price here.

 What on the outside – packaging